SchoolOfFreelancing/LAMP-LEMP-Stack/README.md

-# Comprehensive On-Demand LAMP/LEMP Stack Hands-On Training for Aspiring Freelance LAMP/LEMP Stack Engineers
+# Mastering LAMP/LEMP Stack: On-Demand Hands-On Training for Future Freelance Engineers
 Creating a comprehensive on-demand training for aspiring freelance LAMP/LEMP stack engineers involves structuring the content effectively to cover the necessary concepts, hands-on exercises, and real-world scenarios.
 Here's a suggested outline for your training program:

 ## Module 1: Introduction to LAMP/LEMP Stack